ZaninAndrea/techio-functional-js/markdowns/pure.md

 You need to know basic JavaScript usage, if you never programmed in JavaScript you can checkout [this quick intro](https://learnxinyminutes.com/docs/javascript/) and come back, I'll wait for you.

+Open Source is <3, so here is the [repository]() for this playground, feel free to contribute

 # Pure Functions
 I admit it, I lied to you: we need a tiny bit of theory to get started.
 One key concept of functional programming is that functions should not have side-effects and should not depend on external state, i.e. a function should take some input and return some output without modifying or accessing any value outside the function.